MISP/misp-book/get-your-instance/README.md

 You should have two interfaces on your VirtualBox configuration (NAT and host-only).
 You can also configure access to the MISP instance by doing port forwarding on the NAT interface.

+Depending on your setup (for example accessing the VM from another host), you might want to change the base URL in MISP server settings.
+This can be done from the command line:

+    sudo -u www-data /var/www/MISP/app/Console/cake Baseurl [baseurl]

+You can confirm the baseurl is updated correctly by checking the config.php file:

+    grep baseurl /var/www/MISP/app/Config/config.php

+You can set the external_baseurl via the GUI or via the command below later.
+Changing it is never required to access the GUI.

+    sudo -u www-data /var/www/MISP/app/Console/cake Admin setSetting external_baseurl [external_baseurl]

 MISP credentials:

 *   **GUI Admin:** admin@admin.test:admin  (it's the site admin account with full rights, feel free to create other users)